"La Miséreuse Accroupie" and Other Masterpieces of Pablo Picasso's Blue Period

 On the other side, searching for the stage’s ending is far less problematic.
 As Picasso’s bout with depression gradually ended and his psychological state improved, he moved towards more joyful, vibrant works, and emphasized the use of pinks in order to express the shift in mood and subject matter.
 Portrait of Suzanne Bloch from 1904 is one of the final paintings from the Blue Period, after which Pablo’s Rose Period finally commenced.

-Pablo’s Influences and Major Paintings of the Blue Period
+Picasso and his Influences and Major Paintings and Portraits of the Blue Period

 Besides being strongly struck by his friend’s suicide, Picasso’s Blue Period was significantly influenced by his visit to a woman’s prison St. Lazare in Paris, where nuns served as guards.
 The Two Sisters is a great example of this fact, as well as how Picasso used to mix daily reality with Christian iconography.